Maryland to launch a centralized vaccine registration system for mass clinics

 “My team had to do a lot of work on Saturday to undo that damage,” said Raymond Crowel, head of the county’s health and human services department.

-Montgomery Council vice president Gabe Albornoz said the registration system made it possible for people who legitimately received registration links to share them with non-county residents, “taking appointments away” from priority groups such as health care workers and seniors 75 and older.
+Montgomery County Council Vice President Gabe Albornoz (D-At Large) said the registration system made it possible for people who legitimately received registration links to share them with non-county residents, “taking appointments away” from priority groups such as health-care workers and seniors 75 and older.

-County officials also warned that legitimate appointments could be rescheduled because severe winter weather has delayed the distribution of vaccine throughout the Greater Washington region and the nation.
+County officials also warned that legitimate appointments could be rescheduled because severe winter weather has delayed the distribution of vaccine throughout the Washington region and the nation.
 Crowel said Montgomery’s government-run clinics have about 2,400 doses left to administer through Tuesday.

 Other jurisdictions also have seen people obtaining registration links to sign up for vaccine clinics for which they are not eligible.
 A Prince William County schools official said Monday that some Washington-area residents signed up for a vaccination clinic meant for school employees last month at Unity Reed High School in Manassas.

-A registration link for that event that was sent to the county school system’s nearly 12,000 employees was shared with an unknown number of people who don’t work there, school board chair Babur Lateef said in an interview.
+A registration link for that event that was sent to the county school system’s nearly 12,000 employees was shared with an unknown number of people who don’t work there, School Board Chair Babur Lateef said in an interview.
 Several people who couldn’t produce a school ID were still allowed to receive a vaccination, he said.

 Lateef said people were not turned away because clinicians did not want to risk wasting doses and wanted to avoid a hostile reaction by refusing to vaccinate someone with an appointment, even if they were not eligible.